jeromecoupe/iad_eleventy_introduction/eleventy_introduction_en.md

 - Configure Eleventy and create a date and a limit filter
 - Generate a homepage with the list of the latest 6 blogposts using the `limit` filter
-- Generate a simple paginated archive for all our blogposts
+- Generate a paginated archive for all our blogposts
 - Generate detail pages for blogposts
 - Create an about page listing team members and providing contact details
 - Create a navigation using a data file (home, blog, about).
 The navigation must highlight the current section.